compiler-research/compiler-research.github.io/_pages/home.md

 University and CERN, as well as contributors from around the world, can come together to exchange ideas, share insights, and engage in interdisciplinary collaborations.
-By focusing on interpretative C/C++/CUDA, automatic differentiation tools, and C++ language interoperability with Python and D, our goal is to revolutionize scientific software development and contribute to the evolution of programming languages.
+By focusing on interpretative C/C++/CUDA, automatic differentiation tools, and C++ language interoperability with Python, our goal is to revolutionize scientific software development and contribute to the evolution of programming languages.

 <i>If you are interested in our work you can join our
-[compiler-research-announce google groups forum](https://groups.google.com/g/compiler-research-announce) or follow us on [LinkedIn](https://www.linkedin.com/groups/9579649/)</i>
+[compiler-research-announce google groups forum](https://groups.google.com/g/compiler-research-announce) or follow us on [LinkedIn](https://www.linkedin.com/groups/9579649/).</i>

 ## Recent Content